buttflattery/yii2-formwizard/README.md

     - `title (string)` : The title of the step to be displayed inside the step Tab.
     - `description (string)` : The short description for the step.
     - `formInfoText (text)` : The text to be displayed on the top of the form fields inside the step.
+    - `fieldOrder (array)` : The default order of the fields in the steps, if specified then the fields will be populated according to the order of the fields in the array, if not then the fields will be ordered according to the order in the  `fieldConfig` option, and if `fieldConfig` option is not specified then the default order in which the attributes are returned from the model will be used.
     - `fieldConfig (array)` : This option is used mainly to customize the form fields for the step.
 2 special options are recognized inside the `fieldConfig`, `except` and `only`.
 See below for the details

         - `except (array)` : List of fields that should not be populated in the step or should be ignored, for example